abilash2574/Zeyrie-Blog/content/posts/Linux/how-to-install-arch-linux/index.md

 ## Partitioning the disk

-To partition our disk we are using fdisk, there are many other ways as well.
+To partition our disk we are using `fdisk`, there are many other ways as well.
 But I am using the one recommended by arch wiki.

 <div>
 <span style="color: red">Step 1 ->  </span> To list all the disks available, run `fdisk -l`.